Dr. Jenny Beedle

 Why did you decide to work at Frontier?

 I grew up in Hillsboro and moved back to the area to be closer to my family.
 As luck would have it, a position was available at Frontier at the same time as my decision to move back.
-It has been a great opportunity and I’m very happy to be here!
+It has been a great opportunity that has lasted 10+ years.

 Do you have any pets?

-Coconut is the middle fur-baby.
+Coconut is my oldest cat.
 He has 3 legs and is extremely agile.
 He is always busy, and the only time he stops doing something is when he’s sleeping!
-Coconut was at the Oregon Humane Society and was a patient of mine while on rotation there.
+Coconut was at the Oregon Humane Society and was a patient of mine while on rotation there for veterinary school.
 He had a nerve injury to his front leg that wasn’t healing, so we needed to amputate his front limb.
 No one knew how he ended up with the nerve injury.
 But seeing how he gets into EVERYTHING, I have a feeling his curiosity may have led to the injury.

 Tell us a little-known fact about you!